 If ventilation is not immediately possible, or a hoseline is not in place, you can also consider a portable extinguisher to cool down the heat in the burning compartment to delay the potential flashover.
 The odds of escaping a flashover alive are slim, and escaping a flashover without injury is even rarer.

 Knowing the warning signs is key in giving you the signal to get out immediately.
-Multiple sources average your time for a flashover to be from 7-10 seconds.
+Multiple sources average your time for a flashover to be from 7 to 10 seconds.

-As stressed in previous articles, full PPE is key, but not always a live-saver.
+Full PPE is key but not always a lifesaver.
 Temperatures during a flashover often exceed the PPE limitations.
-Also try to always consider alternate egress points or areas of potential refuge which could include doors, windows or adjacent rooms.
-Be proactive, read the smoke, study the fire and if you see something report it.
+Also, try to always consider alternate egress points or areas of potential refuge, which could include doors, windows or adjacent rooms.
+Be proactive, read the smoke, study the fire and if you see something, report it.
 Do not perform PPV until a charged hoseline is in place.
-The key for me is that we need to put more emphasis on staying out of trouble in the first place, and less on the last few seconds we have to save our life.
+The key for me is that we need to put more emphasis on staying out of trouble in the first place and less on the last few seconds when we have to save our life.

-This article, originally published on June 10, 2009, has been updated.
+This article, originally published on June 10, 2009, has been updated with a video and additional resources.